wp-plugins/polylang/readme.txt

 * Add Hungarian translation contributed by Csaba Erdei
 * Add Norwegian translation contributed by [Tom Boersma](http://www.oransje.com/)
+* Code cleaning -> remove compatibility with versions older than 0.8
 * Add support of the WPML config file
 * Add search in the string translations list table
 * Add options to better control the synchronization of various metas for posts
 * It is now possible to synchronize sticky posts and publication dates
-* Add option to disable the multiligual support of media
+* Add option to disable the multilingual support of media
 * Add options to better control the multilingual capability of custom post types and taxonomies
 * Better integration with new media management in WP 3.5
 * Improve menu translation for themes which register a theme location but don't use it in wp_nav_menu (hard coded menu)
+* Add the pll_preferred_language filter allowing plugins to modify the language set by browser preferences detection
 * Bug correction: again the canonical redirection
 * Bug correction: the languages are not correctly displayed after then have been modified using quick edit
 * Bug correction: undefined index notice when saving strings translation when the admin language filter is active